Arts and Humanities Research Council (AHRC)

 My main area of research is contemporary political theory, with specific interests in the work of Hannah Arendt, Jacques Rancière and theories of radical democracy.
 My research draws on debates in democratic theory about agonism to examine issues surrounding reconciliation, human rights and popular sovereignty.

 My broad area of research is contemporary political theory.
 My book, Political Reconciliation drew on the thought of Hannah Arendt to conceptualize reconciliation as a political undertaking in societies divided by a history of state violence.
 I am broadly interested in theories of radical democracy with particualr interests in the politics of migration, racism and anti-racist politics, political struggles of indigenous peoples, transitional justice, politics and literature and political thought of the twentieth century.

 I am able to supervise research students in contemporary political theory and critical IR theory as well as projects that combine theoretical analysis with an empirical focus.
 Within political theory, I am particularly interested in supervising students who want to examine or draw on the political thought of Hannah Arendt, Jacques Rancière, Carl Schmitt, Claude Lefort, Antonio Negri, Michel Foucault, Giorgio Agamben and/or Etienne Balibar.
 More substantively, I am interested in supervising students working on radical politics, politics and literature, democratic theory, biopolitics, indigenous rights and political reconciliation (including collective responsibility, forgiveness, transitional justice and commemorative practices).

-Zhangmei Tang (2021) The Capacity to World: The Transcendental Ground of Hannah Arendt's Philosophy (co-supervised with Robin Durie)
+Zhangmei Tang (2021) The Capacity to World: The Transcendental Ground of Hannah Arendt’s Conception of the Human (co-supervised with Robin Durie)